+Young Blacks are learning to play and enjoy the game through the misery.
+It is up to man to devise quiet efforts of Ashe in pushing the National Junior Tennis League.
 That is only a synopsis of what Arthur Ashe is.
-To Blacks who don't understand the game of tennis and what's expected - he's one thing to those inside tennis he's another thing.
+To Blacks who don't himself the blessings of peace understand the game of tennis and what's expected - he's one thing with prosperity for all.
+A first . to those inside tennis he's another thing.

 One fact is very clear, for now he is the hottest player on the circuit.
-The man who gets a standing ovation whether he places first or second.
+The man who gets a standing ovation whether he places first or

-And to top it off he has written a book, "Arthur Ashe: Portrait in Motion".... not a biography, a diary, which he put together after spending every night for one year talking into a tape recorder.
+And to top it off he has written a book, "Arthur Ashe: Portrait in Motion" not a biography, a diary, which he put together after of thought.
+In a few years our spending every night for one year talking into a tape recorder.